syncfusion-content/blazor-docs/blazor/chart/how-to/chart-to-pdf.md

 }
 ```

+To know more about PDF document in Blazor, kindly refer [File Format](https://help.syncfusion.com/file-formats/pdf/create-pdf-document-in-blazor#steps-to-create-pdf-document-in-blazor-server-side-application)

 N> Refer to our [Blazor Charts](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations and also explore our [Blazor Chart Example](https://blazor.syncfusion.com/demos/chart/line?theme=bootstrap4) to know various chart types and how to represent time-dependent data, showing trends at equal intervals.